lunDreame/EdgeDriver/xiaomi-miot/README.md

 #### 1. Device Setup
 - Register your device in the **Mi Home app**.
 - Ensure the device and SmartThings Hub are on the **same local network**.
+- Configure your router to assign a **static IP address** to your Xiaomi device.

 #### 2. Discover Devices in SmartThings
 1. Open the SmartThings app